Lol, Imagine a caveman talking to you and he’s like “Headphones. Yeah. Good.

 Also while you’re at it, Check out my official review!!

-Anyways, that’s about it for today folks!
+Anyways, that’s about it for today my friend!

 Out of these, which do you feel is the best value??